Principles - Processes - Categorization - GitLab the Product - PM Responsibilities - Being a PM - Performance Indicators - Leadership

 Within each stage, the learning curve must be at least comparable to our best-in-class competitors, with clear, cohesive workflows, a highly usable interface, and comprehensive documentation.
 Product works closely with the User Experience team to achieve our user experience goals.

 Below are some general user experience principles we should always keep in mind.
-Additional UX principles to familiarize yourself with can be found in the UX Department strategy and GitLab's Pajamas design system.
+Additionally, you can familiarize yourself with the UX team mission and GitLab’s Pajamas design system principles.

 Using GitLab should be easy.
 Users should be thinking about the applications they are building and teams they are collaborating with, not about how to make our app work.
 Don't make users think!